Cournot competition: History

-Cournot's duopoly theory

-Monopoly and duopoly

-Cournot insists that each duopolist seeks independently to maximize profits, and this restriction is essential, since Cournot tells us that if they came to an understanding between each other so as each to obtain the maximum possible revenue, then completely different results would be obtained, indistinguishable from the consumer's point of view from those entailed by monopoly.

-Cournot's price model
+Conceptual framework

-Cournot presents a mathematically correct analysis of the equilibrium condition corresponding to a certain logically consistent model of duopolist behaviour.
-However his model is not stated and is not particularly natural (Shapiro remarked that observed practice constituted a "natural objection to the Cournot quantity model"), and "his words and the mathematics do not quite match".
+Cournot presents a mathematical analysis of the equilibrium condition in a model of duopolist behaviour.
+This model is logical.

+Cournot formalized the notion of aggregated demand as the number of goods sold.
+Mathematically, it is represented as $D$ = $F(p)$, such that the demand for a commodity is a function of its price.
+In this model, the demand curve is normally decreasing function of price, and that the total value of the good sold is represented as $pF(p)$.
+The revenue function is positive in first derivative ($pF'(p) \geq 0$) and negative in the second derivative, $pF(p) \leq 0$, meaning that it is increasing towards some maximum.
+The condition for a maximum is that the derivative of $pF(p)$, i.e., $F(p)+pF'(p) = 0$.

+The demand curve will usually be a decreasing function of price, and that the total value of the good sold is $pF(p)$.

+Under the theory, duopolist seeks independently to maximize profits.
+This restriction is necessary, to ensure firms do not coordinate.
+Without coordination, each firm attempts to optimize their individual profits by maximizing revenue.

-His model can be grasped more easily if we slightly embellish it.
-Suppose that there are two owners of mineral water springs, each able to produce unlimited quantities at zero price.
+Suppose that there are two owners of mineral water springs, each able to produce unlimited quantities at zero marginal cost.
 Suppose that instead of selling water to the public they offer it to a middle man.
 Each proprietor notifies the middle man of the quantity he or she intends to produce.
 The middle man finds the market-clearing price, which is determined by the demand function $F$ and the aggregate supply.
 He or she sells the water at this price, passing the proceeds back to the proprietors.

 The consumer demand $D$ for mineral water at price $p$ is denoted by $F(p)$; the inverse of $F$ is written $f$ and the market-clearing price is given by $p=f(D)$, where $D=D_1+D_2$ and $D_i$ is the amount supplied by proprietor $i$.

 Each proprietor is assumed to know the amount being supplied by his or her rival, and to adjust his or her own supply in the light of it to maximize his or her profits.
 The position of equilibrium is one in which neither proprietor is inclined to adjust the quantity supplied.

-It needs mental contortions to imagine the same market behaviour arising without a middle man.